Washington Amputation Injury Lawyers

 Common Causes of Amputation Injuries

 The vast majority of accidental amputations occur in motor vehicle accidents.
 There are several reasons for this.
 First of all, cars and trucks are mostly made of steel, which can shear apart and sever a limb.
 Also, motor vehicles are heavy, fast, and powerful.
-When they collide with another vehicle or stationary object at a high speed, limbs can be crushed, forcing doctors to perform surgical amputation.
+When they collide with another vehicle or stationary object at a high speed, limbs can be crushed, forcing doctors to perform surgical amputation of fingers, arms, legs or other body parts.

 Other common causes of amputation include: